Piyushsahu99/Thaali/README.md

-## Thali - A affordable and healthy meal Platform.
+## Thali - An Affordable and Healthy Meal Platform

 Welcome to Thali!
 Thali is a web platform dedicated to providing affordable and nutritious food options while combating food wastage.
 Our mission is to make a positive impact on society by offering homemade meals at affordable prices.